2xic/tinyeth/src/network/journey.md

 Got the wire protocol to somewhat work :) So I have sent a few pings, and got response back.

 Will make FindNode command work, and then we should not be far from being able to fetch a block through the p2p :')

+### Day x + 12
+Been around a week since I worked on this project - had to do some reprioritization of stuff (being an adult is not easy !!!! ).
+Jokes aside.

+Fixed some issues with the wire protocol, mainly a small confusion on my side that I thought I did not have to reply with a pong message if I initiated with a ping (silly bug!!!).

+Now I'm able to connect with the wire protocol, and find close neighbors.
+This is nice, because it makes it a lot easier to test RLPx for instance.
+-> Because I can find nodes more easily :D